nylas/exchangelib/README.md

 # The syntax for filter() is modeled after Django QuerySet filters.
 The following filter lookup
 # types are supported.
 Some lookups only work with string attributes.
 Range and less/greater
 # operators only work for date or numerical attributes.
+This is determined by the field type.
+#
-Some attributes are not searchable at all
+# Some attributes are not searchable at all via EWS.
+This is determined by the "is_searchable"
-# via EWS:
+# attribute on the field.

+# List the field name and field type of searchable fields for a certain item type
+for f in Message.FIELDS:
+    if f.is_searchable:
+        print(f.name, f)

-qs = a.calendar.all()
+qs = a.calendar.all()  # No restrictions.
+Return all items.
 qs.filter(subject='foo')  # Returns items where subject is exactly 'foo'.
 Case-sensitive qs.filter(start__range=(start, end))  # Returns items within range qs.filter(subject__in=('foo', 'bar'))  # Return items where subject is either 'foo' or 'bar'